Hecris10/StickerSmash/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## About the Author

+This project was created by Helaman Ewerton.
+You can find more of my work on my [GitHub profile](https://github.com/Hecris10).